-Clients should be counseled about the risks of induction versus expectant management (waiting for labor to happen naturally).
-Induction is associated with lower perinatal mortality than expectant management and does not increase the risk of cesarean delivery.
-The absolute benefits of routine induction are modest, however, and depending on personal values and preferences, some clients may choose to be managed expectantly.
-Studies show that there are reduced risks with the following management of the pregnancy from 40-42 weeks in low-risk clients.
+Women should be counseled about the risks of induction versus expectant management.
+Studies show that there are reduced risks with the following management of the pregnancy from 40-42 weeks in low risk women.

 - Cervical ripening methods increase prostaglandin production and help to soften and thin the cervix so that it can be ready to dilate.
-Beginning these methods at 39 weeks can decrease the length of pregnancy by about 4 days.
-These include natural methods such as sexual intercourse, chiropractic adjustments, acupuncture stimulation of cervical ripening and labor points, sweeping membranes (refers to digital separation of the membranes from the wall of the cervix and lower uterine segment), evening primrose oil (taken by mouth and vaginally) and ambulation. - 2.
-If a client chooses expectant management, twice weekly antenatal testing to monitor fetal wellbeing (BPP and NST at 41 weeks and NST at 41 1⁄2 weeks) is strongly recommended starting at 41 weeks.
-Risks of fetal death are 1-2 per 1000 pregnancies if there is a reactive NST, normal amount of amniotic fluid and a BPP of 8/8 on antenatal testing. - 3.
-Birth centers offer non-medical labor stimulation using natural cervical ripening methods, cervical dilating foley balloon catheters, nipple stimulation (done with a breast pump) with ambulation and enemas or castor oil cocktails beginning at 41 to 41 1/2 weeks for low-risk clients and healthy babies.
-These methods may be recommended earlier for clients with risk factors. - 4.
-Hospital induction of labor at 41 weeks with medication cervical ripening agents (Misoprostol, Cervidil) and mechanical dilating foley balloon catheters should be considered for all low-risk clients.
+Beginning these methods at 39 weeks can decrease the length of pregnancy by 4 days.
+These include natural methods such as sexual intercourse, chiropractic adjustments, acupuncture stimulation of cervical ripening and labor points, sweeping membranes (refers to digital separation of the membranes from the wall of the cervix and lower uterine segment), evening primrose oil (taken by mouth and vaginally) and ambulation. - Birth centers offer non-medical inductions using natural cervical ripening methods, foley bulb, nipple stimulation (done with a breast pump) with ambulation and enemas or castor oil cocktails beginning at 41 to 41 1/2 weeks for low risk women and healthy babies. - 3.
+Hospital induction of labor at 41 weeks with medication cervical ripening agents (Misoprostol, Cervidil) and mechanical dilating foley balloon catheters should be considered for all low risk women.
 Pitocin may be needed to increase contraction frequency and strength.
-Recent studies agree that there is less risk of cesarean with induction at 41 weeks as long as the clients is allowed adequate time for first stage of labor (may be 48 hours or more) than risk of cesarean section in spontaneous labor after 41 weeks.
-These methods may be recommended earlier for clients with risk factors. - 5.
-Hospital induction of labor at 42 weeks should be scheduled if the client does not go into spontaneous labor.
-Clients with risk factors will be given individual counseling about their risks and may benefit from induction prior to 41 weeks.
+Recent studies agree that there is less risk of cesarean with induction at 41 weeks as long as the women is allowed adequate time for first stage of labor

+(may be 48 hours or more) than risk of cesarean section in spontaneous labor after 41 weeks.
+First time mothers, obesity and advanced maternal age increases the chances of failure of induction.